June Andrews Horowitz, PhD she/her/hers

 Introducing mother-baby interaction therapy for mothers with postpartum depression and their infants.

 Dr. June Andrews Horowitz joined UMass Dartmouth in 2016 as Associate Dean for Graduate Studies and Research, and Professor at the College of Nursing.
 She is also Professor Emerita at Boston College, where she served on the faculty of the William F. Connell School of Nursing for most of her career.
 Immediately prior to joining UMass Dartmouth, she served as Associate Dean for Research at the College of Nursing, Thomas Jefferson University in Philadelphia.
 Dr. Horowitz received her BS in nursing from Boston College, her MS in psychiatric-mental health nursing from Rutgers—The State University of New Jersey, and her PhD in nursing research and theory development from New York University.
 In her scholarship, she has made significant scientific contributions regarding family mental health, most notably from investigations concerning postpartum depression (PPD) and maternal-infant interaction quality.
 Additionally, she has conducted school-based research, and has expertise in quantitative and qualitative research methods.
 She has published and presented extensively.
 Dr. Horowitz is a fellow of the American Academy of Nursing and a board certified Clinical Specialist in Psychiatric-Mental Health Nursing.
-In addition, she is an Executive Board member for Mother-Baby Connections, an intensive out-patient program in Philadelphia for women who experience perinatal mental health disorders and their infants, and member of the Board of Directors for the International Family Nursing Association and current co-chair of its Conference Planning Committee.
+She is an Executive Board member for Mother-Baby Connections, an intensive out-patient program in Philadelphia for women who experience perinatal mental health disorders and their infants.
+In addition, Dr. Horowitz is President-elect, a member of the Board of Directors, and current co-chair of the Conference Planning Committee for the International Family Nursing Association.